-You will be entitled to three months' notice.
-The date of your departure will be decided in discussion with your employer.
-Your notice period will begin when you sign the agreement to depart.
-If your leaving date is before the three months from that date, your employer must pay you compensation In Lieu Of Notice (CILON) on the balance.
+You will be entitled to six months' notice unless you have a contractual right to a different period of notice.
+Notice will commence from the date the notice of redundancy is issued.

+If your employer does not give you full notice, they must pay you Compensation In Lieu Of Notice (CILON).
 The CILON payment will be paid through the payroll.
-Tax and National Insurance Contributions will apply to this payment.
+Tax and National Insurance contributions will apply to this payment.